 Therefore, it is still too soon to apply for deferred action through the expanded DACA or DAPA programs.
 Nevertheless, President Obama's new initiatives offer hope for many to obtain a reprieve from deportation and receive work authorization.
 The first place to start is by speaking with an experienced immigration attorney.
 Attorney Widman can review all of your options and help you understand how executive action may benefit you.

 You deserve the best future possible.
-By partnering with a Cupertino immigration attorney, you can begin taking steps to make your American dreams a reality.
+By partnering with a San Jose immigration attorney, you can begin taking steps to make your American dreams a reality.